 Prince George's workers support economic growth by playing important roles in ventures of all sizes.
-The workforce fuels and contributes to commercial and industrial success by offering skilled labour to drive the city's and region's economic engine.
-Impacts made by local workers on the local economy include:
+The workforce contributes to commercial and industrial success by offering skilled labour to drive the city's and region's economic engine.
+Impacts of local workers skills on the local economy include:

 - Expanding investments in transportation and other infrastructure throughout northern British Columbia.